All Episodes

 But he didn't talk about that.

-He said everybody knows I was a successful lawyer.
+He said, everybody knows I was a successful lawyer.

 And then I invested well.

-And I live at a fixed income.
+And I live on a fixed income.

 I mean, that's it.

-So where where is where can it be shown?
+So where can it be shown?

 He was some great lawyer who earned millions of dollars in the legal process.